Blueberry Macarons coming at you!

 Pour powdered sugar and almond flour into stiff whites.

 Start folding gently forming a letter J with a spatula.
 Add the food coloring at this point.

-Keep baking the trays for a total of 16-20 minutes each, rotating the tray in between to ensure even baking.
+Keep baking the trays for a total of 16-20 minutes each.

 Start by making the jam.
 Mix blueberries and maple syrup in a small saucepan.
 You can add a squeeze of lemon to it if you want to.
 Bring to a gentle boil, stirring frequently.

 Let it simmer, over medium heat, for about 5 minutes.